jameysharp/percentagent/README.rst

 - Returns all ambiguous parses
 - Supports many languages and locales out of the box
 - Reports which locales could have produced the input
+- Additional locales or parsing hints can be provided by example

 You should use ``dateutil`` instead if you don't need any of those features, because this library also has some disadvantages (although these may get fixed over time):

 - No test suite yet, while ``dateutil`` is well-tested
+- This library takes a few milliseconds to parse one input, while ``dateutil`` takes a few hundred microseconds
-- Slow performance (huge optimizations are possible but not implemented)
+- Timezone offsets and abbreviations are recognized but not yet reported out of the library

 Format strings
 --------------

-This library returns :manpage:`strftime(3)`-style format strings, rather than actual parsed dates.

-You can use the format string to turn the input into a :py:class:`~datetime.datetime` object if you want, but you can also compare format strings generated from different inputs if you have reason to believe they were all generated using the same format and you're trying to figure out which one it was.
+This library returns :manpage:`strftime(3)`-style format strings, as well as the corresponding :py:class:`~datetime.datetime` object (or a :py:class:`~datetime.date` or :py:class:`~datetime.time` if that's all that could be found in the input) for each possible format string.

+The format strings are useful if you have several different examples of strings produced by a single, unknown, format string.
+A single date/time string may be ambiguous (such as "y/m/d" versus "y/d/m").
+But odds are good that if you see a few more samples in the same format, only one format string will explain all of them.

 Ambiguous inputs
 ----------------